Pioneering the Danish North Sea in becoming a European CCS hub

-Project Bifrost is an EU‑designated Project of Common Interest (PCI) developing an open and scalable CO2 transport and storage network in the Danish North Sea.
-Delivered in two phases – Phase 1 (Harald West and Dagny) and Phase 2 (Inez) – the project will connect industrial emitters in Denmark and across Northern Europe to safe, permanent offshore CO2 storage.
+Bifrost is an EU‑designated Project of Common Interest (PCI) developing an open and scalable CO2 transport and storage network in the Danish North Sea.
+Delivered through two projects – Harald & Dagny, and Inez – it will connect industrial emitters in Denmark and across Northern Europe to safe, permanent offshore CO2 storage.

 Latest news